Bend Rock Gym

 Ideal in Spring and Fall conditions, Smith Rock Climbing School guides know every shady summer crag, and every sunny winter wall.
 Smith Rock Climbing School guides are proud to be accredited by the American Mountain Guides Association and have a core group of Certified Rock Guides who instruct technique, movement, technical skills, and of course guide all levels of climbers up on the classic routes at Smith Rock.

-Guiding rock climbers at Smith Rock State Park since 1983
+Smith Rock State Park Rock Climbing Since 1983

 No trip to Central Oregon is complete without a visit to Smith Rock State Park.
 It is an Internationally-famous rock climbing area with 7 miles of hiking trails and climber access routes.